johngage/JB1/content/01_overviewJG.md

     └── toc.yml
 ```

-This is a YAML file with a collection of pages, each one linking to a
+This is a YAML file listing a collection of pages, each one linking to a
 file in your `content/` folder.
 Here's an example of a few pages defined in `toc.yml`.
+It's very fussy about indentation.

 ```yaml
 - title: Features and customization